 solving, control of purposeful behaviors, consciousness, and emotions.

-The primary motor cortex is part of the temporal lobe and
+The primary motor cortex is part of the frontal lobe and

 is responsible for regulating voluntary movements.

 The parietal lobe is one of the four major divisions of